Maxine Hong Kingston: Life and career

-Kingston was drawn to writing at a young age and won a five-dollar prize from Girl Scout Magazine for an essay she wrote titled "I Am an American."
-She majored in engineering at The University of California, Berkeley, before switching to English.
-While she was in Berkeley, she met Earll.
-In 1962 she married Earll Kingston, an actor, and began a high-school teaching career.
+At a young age, Kingston was drawn to writing and won a five-dollar prize from Girl Scout Magazine for an essay she wrote titled "I Am an American".
+She majored in engineering at University of California, Berkeley, before switching to English.
+She met her husband, actor Earll Kingston, while they were both students at Berkeley, and they married in 1962.
+Kingston then began her career as a high-school teacher.

 Their son, Joseph Lawrence Chung Mei, was born in 1963.
 From 1965 to 1967, Maxine taught English and mathematics at Sunset High School in Hayward, California.
 After relocating to Hawaii, her boredom in a lonely hotel 80 miles north of Oahu caused Maxine to begin writing extensively, finally completing and publishing her first book, The Woman Warrior: Memoir of a Girlhood Among Ghosts, in 1976.
-She began teaching English at the University of Hawai'i at Mānoa that same year.
+She began teaching English at the University of Hawaiʻi at Mānoa that same year.
 By 1981 she had moved on to teach at Berkeley.

 Her writing often reflects on her cultural heritage and blends fiction with non-fiction.
-Among her works are The Woman Warrior (1976), awarded the National Book Critics Circle Award for Nonfiction, and China Men (1980), awarded the National Book Award.
+Among her works are The Woman Warrior (1976), awarded the National Book Critics Circle Award for Nonfiction, and China Men (1980), awarded the National Book Award for Nonfiction.
 She has written one novel, Tripmaster Monkey, a story depicting a protagonist based on the mythical Chinese character Sun Wu Kong.
-Her most recent books are To Be The Poet and The Fifth Book of Peace.
+Subsequent books include To Be the Poet and The Fifth Book of Peace.

-A documentary produced by Gayle K. Yamada, Maxine Hong Kingston: Talking Story, was released in 1990.
-Featuring notable Asian-American authors such as Amy Tan and David Henry Hwang, it explored Kingston's life, paying particular attention to her commentary on cultural heritage and both sexual and racial oppression.
+A public television documentary produced by Joan Saffa, Stephen Talbot and Gayle K. Yamada, Maxine Hong Kingston: Talking Story, was released in 1990.
+Narrated by actor BD Wong and featuring notable Asian-American authors such as Amy Tan and David Henry Hwang, it explored Kingston's life, paying particular attention to her commentary on cultural heritage and both sexual and racial oppression.
 The production was awarded the CINE Golden Eagle in 1990.
 Kingston also participated in the production of Bill Moyers' PBS historical documentary, Becoming American: The Chinese Experience.

 Kingston was awarded the 1997 National Humanities Medal by President of the United States Bill Clinton.
 She was a member of the committee to choose the design for the California commemorative quarter.

-In 2003, Kingston was arrested in Washington, D.C. while protesting against the impending Iraq War.
+In 2003, Kingston was arrested in Washington, D.C., while protesting against the impending Iraq War.
 The protest, which took place on International Women's Day (March 8), was coordinated by the women-initiated organization Code Pink.
 Kingston refused to leave the street after being instructed to do so by local police forces.
 She shared a jail cell with authors Alice Walker and Terry Tempest Williams, who were also participants in the demonstration.
 Kingston's anti-war stance has significantly trickled into her work; she has stated that writing The Fifth Book of Peace was initiated and inspired by growing up during World War II.